V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkongolo / lukongolo : rainbow

-– nkongudidi / munkongudidi : judge, person responsible for investigating a case
+– nkongudidi / munkongudidi : judge, person in charge of investigating a case

 – nkonki : old chief, tribal chief / kind of small wooden drum / thumb

-– nkonko : cape, peninsula / kind of small wooden drum / bed made of bamboo
+– nkonko : cape, headland, peninsula / kind of small wooden drum / bed made of bamboo

-– nkonso : infirmity of the joint after a dislocation
+– nkonso : disability of the joint after a dislocation

-– nkonta : thought, opinion, feeling, certainty / community of goods of something
+– nkonta : thought, opinion, feeling, certainty, something certain / joint estate

 – nkonzi / mukonzi / nkoko : hollow tree trunk on which you hit to report an event